mech/Notes/HR/jobline.md

 ## Change of Approver

 If approver for a certain SRID or project has been made, all pending leaves, timesheet, etc need to be updated to the new approver.
 Any email for the pending items need to be resend so the "new" approver will know to act on it.

+## Interview

+* Do we need separate interviewers table besides looking at the `JobPrivilege`?

 ## Pub/Sub